A BLOG, BARELY: STORIES WRITTEN NOW AND THEN FOR THIS SITE

 The Mother of All Maples: An impressive Find in an Old Family Grove

 Dave Strong of Plainfield, Vermont, asked me to photo-document some of the year-round work that goes on at his family's sugarmaking operation in Orange.
-The 1800's homestead has an extensive old maple grove and modern sap collection equipment.
-As we left the sugarwoods, the "mother tree of the grove" came into view on an nearby ridge (photo left.)
-That's Dave underneath it, for a sense of scale.
-About a third of the tree's height shows here.
+As we left the sugarwoods, the "mother tree of the grove" came into view on an nearby ridge.
 Dave was habituated to its massiveness, but I was not.
 My amazement amused him.
-Eventually, though, he called in a State forester to try to settle the matter of where this still-living maple stood in Vermont's giant tree records books.
-A big surprise!
+Eventually, though, he called in a state forester to try to settle the matter of how this still-living maple compared to Vermont's records of giant trees.
+The result afford the Strong family some bragging rights.

 A BLOG, BARELY